 (4) instruct older adults seeking to maximize their options in a complex and challenging age.

 AGHE is committed to providing support to a broad national and international membership on very limited means.
 Your financial support is important in helping to sustain our current programs and growth.
-To this end, we have begun an exciting new initiative.
-A $100,000 Endowment Campaign is in progress that will provide long-term financial insurance for AGHE.
+The Endowment Campaign provides provide long-term financial insurance for AGHE.
 You can become a part of this long-term commitment to continue to ensure quality gerontology and geriatrics education and training.
-We have an initial goal of $100,000.
-Contributors during this initial period, are designated as AGHE Endowment Campaign Founders.
 Click here to find details on how you can become an Endowment Founder.

 AGHE seeks to improve the capacity of its member institutions to serve as advocates for gerontology education and research on their own campuses, in their communities and states.
 AGHE is the educational unit of The Gerontological Society of America.®